DigitalVilla/sedna/README.md

 ## Specifications

-- Each Item should display Name and Date.
+- Each Item should display Name and Date
 - A user must be able to add tags to each item
-- An item can have a max of 5 tags
+- An item can have maximum 5 tags
 - Each tag can be removed
 - The list of items should be filterable by a tag search
 - It should use custom components and styles